-This is my curation of the best nonprofit storytelling resources that I’ve found over the past few years.
+This page contains my curation of the best storytelling resources for businesses and nonprofit organizations that I’ve found over the past few years.

-If you know of any nonprofit storytelling resources that should be included in this list, please share them with me.
+If you know of any business or nonprofit storytelling resources that should be included in this list, please share them with me.

 Click on these links for easy navigation: